Experts say that 15% of people have been sexually abused or assaulted.

 After Anna’s first consensual sexual experience at 18, she suddenly began to gain weight, eventually totaling 100 pounds over several years.
 She knew that the weight gain was the ultimate effect of her stress, but she did not realize how critical a factor her emotional trauma and shame had been.
 When someone cries at the first mention of a traumatic event, it’s a safe assumption that the wound has not healed.
 In fact, I have found that if you can feel emotional discomfort when recalling an experience, it is still affecting you at an emotional, physiological, or behavioral level, even if only slightly.

 Unfortunately, simply talking about her experience, feelings, and irrational thoughts and behaviors would accomplish little, even if we were to do it for months.
 After all, she had already done that.
 If conscious, rational awareness were sufficient to resolve trauma, talk therapy would be fast and effective, and few people would suffer from anxiety or addictions.
 Subconscious resistance to accepting and releasing the past causes emotional suffering, and deep acceptance is essential to emotional healing.
 That is where hypnosis and NLP work phenomenally well.

-We did a few sessions to neutralize her traumatic memories, establish a strong self-worth, and forgive herself and her mother.
-Anna immediately noticed that her eating habits were much better, she was more relaxed, and her temper around her mother had improved.”
+After a few sessions to neutralize her traumatic memories, establish a strong self-worth, and forgive herself and her mother, Anna immediately noticed that her eating habits were much better, she was more relaxed, and her temper around her mother had improved.”